AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

            ...
          end loop;

-* Those with static predicates are allowed to do so
+* Types with static predicates can be used

    .. code:: Ada

       type Days is (Sun, Mon, Tues, We, Thu, Fri, Sat);
       subtype Weekend is Days
         with Static_Predicate => Weekend in Sat | Sun;
-      -- note: first value for K is Sun for K in Weekend loop
+      -- Loop uses "Days", and only enters loop when in Weekend -- So "Sun" is first value for K for K in Weekend loop
          ...
       end loop;

-.. container:: speakernote

-   Enum example - we're still going through the enums (in order), just using the ones that match the predicate

 -----------------------------------------
 Why Allow Types with Static Predicates?
 -----------------------------------------